Q:

 Methylene chloride Lewis structure analysis

 A Lewis structure, also known as a Lewis point structure, represents the connection between atoms in a molecule or ion by means of electron pairs.
-Lewis structures can help us intuitively understand the chemical bonds in molecules, the distribution of electron pairs, and the interactions between atoms.
-In this way, it is possible to better understand how molecules participate in chemical reactions.
+Based on my observations, Lewis structures is able to help us intuitively understand the chemical bonds in molecules, the distribution of electron pairs, and the interactions between atoms.
+I've found that In this way, it's possible to better understand how molecules participate in chemical interactions.
+Dichloromethane Molecular Composition

 H